-The Company has completed the preliminary diagnostic phase and will continue to update its disclosures throughout 2010 to reflect specific actions taken to facilitate adoption of IFRS effective March 1, 2011.
-The Company will also continue to review and update its preliminary conclusions from the diagnostic phase during 2010 as new facts emerge.
+The Company has completed the preliminary diagnostic phase and will further update its disclosures Q4 2010 to reflect specific actions taken to facilitate adoption of IFRS effective March 1, 2011.
+The Company is also in the late stages of Phase II, Impact Analysis and Phase III, Implementation.
+The Company will also continue to review and update its preliminary conclusions from the diagnostic phase during Q4 2010 as new facts emerge.